This is the method I used to achieve the “color separations” in the previous post:

 double the length again

-colored squares represent pixels in download, square in mylar, punched holes in card
+colored squares represent pixels in download, square in mylar, punched holes in the card